Thanushreekp22/SkillOrbit--MiniProject/RESEND_SETUP_GUIDE.md

 ## 📧 Email Configuration Details

-### Default Sender Email
+### Sender Email

-Resend provides a default sender: `onboarding@resend.dev`

-This works immediately without any verification.
+Your emails will be sent from: `skillorbit.web.2025@gmail.com`

+**Important**: You need to verify this email address in Resend dashboard:
+1. Go to Resend Dashboard → **Domains**
+2. Click **"Verify single email address"**
+3. Enter: `skillorbit.web.2025@gmail.com`
+4. Check Gmail inbox for verification link
+5. Click to verify

 Your emails will show:
 ```
-From: SkillOrbit <onboarding@resend.dev>
+From: SkillOrbit <skillorbit.web.2025@gmail.com>
 ```

 ### Custom Domain (Optional)